zesterer/thoth-dev/README.md

-# Binix
+# Thoth

-A unix-like operating system worthy of the bin.
+An operating system inspired by Unix-like systems.

 ## Objectives